AmberLee2427/TheMicrolensersGuideToTheGalaxy/README.md

     conda env create --file=environment.yml
     conda activate TheGuide
     ```
     for Anaconda users.
-You can use the yaml specific to your operating system for a more stable notebook experience.
+This notebook course currently runs on Python version 3.12.

     Alternatively, without using environments (not recommended), you can install the required dependencies as follows:
     ```bash